okta/okta-mobile-swift/README.md

 * An Okta account, called an _organization_ (sign up for a free [developer organization](https://developer.okta.com/signup) if you need one).
 * An Okta Application, configured as a Native App.
 This is done from the Okta Developer Console.
 When following the wizard, use the default properties.
 They are designed to work with our sample applications.
-* Xcode 13.x, targeting one of the supported platforms and target versions (see the [support-policy](Support Policy) below).
+* Xcode 13.x, targeting one of the supported platforms and target versions (see the [Support Policy][support-policy] below).

 ## Install